jamietanna/sarahseewhy.github.io/_posts/2019-02-01-reflection-week-5.md

 It's important to say thank you to everyone.
 Thank the scribe, thank the action volunteers and make sure they know their actions, thank folks for participating.

+Be authentic.

-Be authentic, it doesn't have to be an Oscar acceptance speech.
+But it doesn't have to be an Oscar acceptance speech.

 <br>